shawncatz/awssh/README.md

 ## Requirement

+### Use Names = False

+With `use_names: false` in the config, the tool will use the private address of the server, expecting that the servers are in a vpc and that you are able to connect to them directly (with VPN).

+### Use Names = True

-The only requirement of the tool is that the Name tag on the instance maps to the DNS record.
+If `use_names: true`, then the only requirement of the tool is that the Name tag on the instance maps to the DNS record.
 Generally, `awssh` expects that if the name of the instance is `foo.bar`, then it can connect to the server by appending the domain name as `foo.bar.example.com`.

 If you unset the domain name in the config, it will not append it.
-As such, if your Name tag maps directly to the DNS name, it will work as well.
+As such, if your Name tag maps directly to the FQDN, it will work as well.

 In the future, I might add a templated way for handling hostnames, to allow for more customization in DNS lookup.